tgirke/GEN242/content/en/tutorials/rmarkdown/rmarkdown.md

 After this one can view the report in a web browser using this URL <https://cluster.hpcc.ucr.edu/~ttest/rmarkdown/sample.html>.
 If necessary access to the URL can be restricted with a password following the instructions [here](http://hpcc.ucr.edu/manuals_linux-cluster_sharing.html#sharing-files-on-the-web).

+### Viewing R Markdown report on GitHub

+To host and view static HTML files on GitHub, follow the instructions [here](https://bit.ly/3MFARYY).
+Note, this works only with public GitHub repos.

 ## Session Info